 Skip to main content

-President - James Lowery
+Past President - James Lowery

 James (Jim) Lowery, Jr., joined the Schertz Police Department as Chief of Police in June 2022.
 Previously Chief Lowery worked for the Arlington Police Department for 39 years where he began his law enforcement career in March of 1983.
 He has served in a multitude of positions during his tenure as he rose to the rank of Assistant Chief.
 Chief Lowery has a Master of Science in Strategic Leadership and a Bachelor of Science in Organizational Leadership from Mountain State University in Beckley, WV.
 His father served in and retired from the US Air Force.
 He has lived in several countries during his youth including the Philippines and Germany among other stateside locations.
 He graduated from Radford High School, Honolulu, HI, in 1980.